HDS Foundation Resources

 Eligibility:

-18-25 years old, Intellectual disability
+18-28 years old, Intellectual disability and/or developmental disabilities

 Requirements: